os-chip-design/caravel_leros_2025/README.md

     make generate-verilog

+You can either harden all blocks and the top level in one go with

+    make harden-all LIBRELANE_USE_NIX=1 PARALLEL=1

+where the `PARALLEL` variable enables parallel building of the blocks.

-then harden the wrapper for the memory
+Else you can harden all blocks one by one starting with the wrapper for the ChipFoundry SRAM:

     make CF_SRAM_1024x32_wrapper LIBRELANE_USE_NIX=1